 Image Credit: rumruay / Shutterstock.com

-These lesions often occur as a result of the voice being misused or overused, by screaming, shouting or trying to talk during an attack of laryngitis.
-Many of them occur in people who rely on their voice such as professional singers, cheerleaders or salespeople.
+Vocal cord lesions often occur as a result of the voice being misused or overused by screaming, shouting, or trying to talk during an attack of laryngitis.
+Many of these lesions occur in people who rely on their voice such as professional singers, cheerleaders, or salespeople.

 The earliest symptoms of a lesion on the vocal cord often include a change in the voice quality and persistent hoarseness.
-Depending on the size of the lesion and where it is located, signs and symptoms can be wide-ranging, such as the following:
+Depending on the size of the lesion and where it is located, signs and symptoms can vary significantly.